chesseraf/chess-knight-board-traversal/README.md

 Last updated - October 2025

 ## Overview
 The knight's tour is a fun chess problem.
 The goal is to take a chess knight, and move it on an 8x8 chess board repeatedly such that the knight visits all squares exactly once.
 This program can create solutions on boards of any dimensions as long as the width and height are each divisible by 4.
+The most interesting part is that the starting point and the ending point can be specified by the user.

 In the example solution below, the knight starts in the top left corner, labeled with a 1.
 Then it moves to the spot labeled 2, and so on until 64.
 <pre>